1 Day Hyderabad to Srisailam Road Trip

 Intricate designs at Rudreshwara Temple

 2 km from there is the Ramappa lake which is no less than a sea.
-You can do boating and capture some bird sightings as well.
+You can go boating and capture some bird sightings as well.
 There’s a Haritha resort where you can spend the night.
 Read more about my Ramappa Temple Road trip.

-Longer Road Trips
+Longer Road Trips From Hyderabad

 PS: Driving solo can be boring.
 So make sure you have company and a good playlist!